 Treating the Root Cause of Your Addiction

-• Continued therapy and group counseling
+• Ongoing individual therapy and group counseling

 Finding Help for Drug Addiction and Mental Illness